Frequently Asked Questions

 Number Portability

-Number portability is not available in Senegal.
-This means that mobile numbers remain tied to their original carrier, simplifying message routing but limiting consumer flexibility.
+Senegal doesn't support number portability.
+Mobile numbers remain tied to their original carrier, which simplifies message routing but limits consumer flexibility.

 Sending SMS to Landlines

-Sending SMS to landline numbers is not possible in Senegal.
-Attempts to send messages to landline numbers will result in a failed delivery and may trigger a 400 response error (code 21614) from messaging APIs.
-These messages will not appear in logs and accounts will not be charged for failed attempts.
+You cannot send SMS to landline numbers in Senegal.
+Failed attempts trigger a 400 response error (code 21614) from messaging APIs.
+These messages won't appear in logs, and you won't be charged for them.

-SMS communications in Senegal are regulated by the Autorité de Régulation des Télécommunications et des Postes (ARTP).
-While specific SMS marketing regulations are still evolving, businesses must adhere to general telecommunications guidelines and international best practices.
+The Autorité de Régulation des Télécommunications et des Postes (ARTP) regulates all SMS communications in Senegal.
+Businesses sending SMS marketing or transactional messages must adhere to ARTP telecommunications guidelines and international best practices.

 Consent and Opt-In